 About / Contact

-Welcome to The Limping Chicken, the UK’s independently-run deaf blog and news site.
+Welcome to The Limping Chicken, the UK’s independently-run deaf culture and news site.

-In December 2013, we went global when we broke the story of the fake interpreter at the Nelson Mandela memorial service, which temporarily caused the site to crash and clocked up 90,000 views in one day.
+The site went global in December 2013 when we broke the story of the fake interpreter at the Nelson Mandela memorial service, which temporarily caused the site to crash and clocked up 90,000 views in one day.
 Our story was linked to across the globe.

-This site is edited by deaf filmmaker and journalist Charlie Swinbourne (who has written for the Guardian, Mirror and BBC Online, and has also made a range of comedies, dramas and documentaries in BSL).
+This site was created by its Editor, deaf journalist and photographer Charlie Swinbourne (who has written for the Guardian, Mirror and BBC Online, and has also worked as a scriptwriter and director making comedies, dramas and documentaries telling deaf stories).

 Contact us